yudiz-solutions/AlamofireDemo/README.md

 + Now you can call your api form anywhere in your project and get respose in it's own block
 ```
-KPWebCall.call.simpleGetApiCall { (json, statusCode) in
+YZWebCall.call.simpleGetApiCall { (json, statusCode) in
   // Your code
   // josn is responce data
   // statusCode is http responce status code.
 }
 ```

-+ Also you can dowanload file with `KPWebCall` in simplest way, you need to create one more method for dowanload file, simple as api call.
++ Also you can dowanload file with `YZWebCall` in simplest way, you need to create one more method for dowanload file, simple as api call.
 ```
 // MARK: - API Call extention
-extension KPWebCall{
+extension YZWebCall{
   // api call 1
   // api call 2